ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 have been created since then.
 The rightmost distinguished log entry will always be on the frontier of the log and will never be past its maximum lifetime.

-To perform a greatest-version search, the Transparency Log first provides the greatest version of the label that exists as of the rightmost log entry.
-This is followed by a series of binary ladders each targeting this version: The first is from either the rightmost distinguished log entry, or the root if there is no distinguished log entry.
-Subsequent binary ladders are then provided from this log entry's right child, its right child's right child, and so on until the rightmost log entry is reached.
+To perform a greatest-version search, the Transparency Log provides the client with the label's greatest version `v`.
+The client then verifies that this version is indeed the label's greatest version for a starting log entry on the log's frontier and each of that starting node's children on the frontier.
+The starting node is either the rightmost distinguished log entry or the log tree's root should no distinguished log entry exist yet.

+Starting with the starting node, the client executes the following algorithm:

+- Perform a binary ladder targeting `v`.
+If the binary ladder returns...
+  - "inclusion": Return failure.
+  - "non-inclusion" and "greatest-version" has previously been returned: Return failure.
+  - "non-inclusion": Continue to search the log entry's right child in the implicit binary search tree.
+If no such child exists, return failure.
+  - "greatest-version": Continue to search the log entry's right child in the implicit binary search tree.
+If no such child exists, return success.

-As in {{fixed-version-searches}}, users verify that the binary ladders from each log entry, and the log enties' timestamps, represent a monotonically increasing series.
-Users additionally verify that the binary ladder from the rightmost log entry terminates in a way that is consistent with the claimed greatest version actually being the greatest that exists.
+As in {{fixed-version-searches}}, users verify that the log entry timestamps and the binary ladders from each log entry each represent a monotonically-increasing series.
+If verification is successful, users move on to opening the commitment for whichever label-version pair was identified as the greatest.

-Note that if the starting log entry was not distinguished or if the starting log entry did not contain the greatest version of the label, the user may be obligated to monitor the label in the future, per {{reasonable-monitoring-window}}.
+If the starting log entry was not distinguished or if the starting log entry did not contain the greatest version of the label, the user MAY need to monitor the label in the future, per {{reasonable-monitoring-window}}.

 # Ciphersuites